-72 Refugee Action and NACCOM, Tipping the Scales, 2018, available at: https://bit.ly/30LaMiM; Dr Jo Wilding, Droughts and Deserts, 2019, available at: https://bit.ly/2NGOGIY relevant and sent to all parties in advance of the hearing.73 It is difficult for an unrepresented asylum seeker to know what is required, or to get access to resources and advice to prepare papers for a hearing.
+The complexity of the law and procedure and the barrier of language make it extremely difficult for asylum seekers to represent themselves.
+Several research reports refer to the variance in quality and availability of legal advice and this area.
+Tribunal rules require all evidence to be translated into English where relevant and sent to all parties in advance of the hearing.
+It is difficult for an unrepresented asylum seeker to know what is required, or to get access to resources and advice to prepare papers for a hearing.

-The BBC used Freedom of Information Act requests to reveal the variance in appeal success rates by hearing centre,74 although other factors may influence the outcome of appeals.
+The BBC used Freedom of Information Act requests to reveal the variance in appeal success rates by hearing centre, although other factors may influence the outcome of appeals.

-Research by Asylum Aid and the National Centre for Social Research in 2017 looked at the way women experienced the asylum appeals process, what are the factors contributing to successful cases at appeal and how the guidance for Immigration Judges is implemented in practice.75 In 2020 a report was published following a research project involving observations and interviews with appellants, representatives and, staff.
-It concluded that asylum seekers at their appeal hearings are hampered by six factors; confusion, anxiety, mistrust, disrespect, communication difficulties and distraction and 34 recommendations are made.76
+In 2020 a report was published following a research project involving observations and interviews with appellants, representatives and, staff.
+It concluded that asylum seekers at their appeal hearings are hampered by six factors; confusion, anxiety, mistrust, disrespect, communication difficulties and distraction and 34 recommendations are made.99